Nextlink vs. Carnegie Telephone Company

 Nextlink vs. Carnegie Telephone Company | Plans & Pricing

-Below are the current internet plans and pricing details for Nextlink, sourced directly from FCC-mandated machine-readable broadband labels to ensure transparency and accuracy.
+Below are the current internet plans and pricing details for Nextlink, drawn from our independently maintained pricing database.
+The source and verification date for each provider's plans are noted beneath the table.
 Unfortunately, Carnegie Telephone Company has not complied with FCC requirements to provide their broadband label data, limiting transparency and the ability for consumers to make direct comparisons.

 Nextlink Internet Plans & Pricing